RusixMax/TemperatureConverterUI/README.md

-# Temperature Converter
+# Temperature Converter UI
-# This is the Angular Front end project of the Temerature Converter Solution
+This is the Angular Front end project of the Temerature Converter Solution